kmfd/9TVs/README.md

 * Prehistoric development
 * Video list log output
 * Better index shifting
+* VLC-based
+* Had some Youtube support

-VLC-based, had some Youtube support, had support for more streams that were not m3u8-based, had aspect ration and cropping control.
+* Had support for more streams that were not m3u8-based (via VLC)
+* Had aspect ratio and cropping control